This Time with Alan Partridge

 This Time with Alan Partridge is a British sitcom first broadcast in 2019 on BBC One.
-It stars Steve Coogan as the inept broadcaster Alan Partridge in a spoof of current affairs programmes such as The One Show and Good Morning Britain.
+It stars Steve Coogan as the inept broadcaster Alan Partridge in a spoof of day-time magazine programmes such as The One Show and Good Morning Britain.

 After a series of productions with Sky, This Time was the first BBC Alan Partridge production since I'm Alan Partridge ended in 2002.
 Susannah Fielding plays Partridge's co-host Jennie, and Tim Key and Felicity Montagu reprise their roles as Simon Denton and Partridge's assistant Lynn Benfield.
 The series received generally favourable reviews.
 A second series was broadcast in 2021.

 Premise

 Alan Partridge, an inept broadcaster played by Steve Coogan, becomes the stand-in presenter of This Time after the regular co-host falls ill.
 According to The Guardian, the show features "Partridgean tirades on everything from hand hygiene (leading him to lurk outside the BBC toilets doing spot-checks on colleagues) to hacking".
+It also plays on his past working relationships with colleagues, for example on-location reporter Ruth Duggan (Lolly Adefope) who has become his arch-nemesis.

 Production

-Partridge was created in 1991 by Coogan and Armando Iannucci.
+Alan Partridge was created in 1991 by Coogan and Armando Iannucci.
 Following early Partridge shows such as Knowing Me, Knowing You and I'm Alan Partridge, produced by the BBC, This Time was the first BBC Partridge project following several Sky productions.
 It was produced by Coogan's production company Baby Cow Productions, written by Coogan and the Gibbons brothers, directed by the Gibbons brothers, and produced by Ted Dowd.

 Coogan felt it was the right time for Partridge to return, and that he might represent the views of Brexit voters.
 Neil Gibbons said the world of live television presenting had changed since Partridge had been created: "If someone fluffed a line or got someone’s name wrong or said something stupid, it was mortifying.
 But nowadays, those are the sort of people who are given jobs on TV."
 He likened Partridge to presenters such as Piers Morgan, who he felt had been hired to present Good Morning Britain because he said offensive things.
 Coogan and the Gibbonses ignored this because "if you put Alan in a world where his crass buffoonery is part of the selling point, there's nowhere for him to fall".

 A second series was produced in 2020, and was broadcast on BBC One from 30 April 2021.